Chief Information Officer

 IT / Information Technology

-Leading Pharmaceutical / Biotech Company recognizes that expertise and capabilities in Information Technology and Data Science and their associated infrastructure are among the most important factors for success in world-class biomedical research, as well as the development of biomedical research resources and services.
-The Chief Information Officer (CIO) is accountable for defining and delivering IT strategy and capabilities across Leading Pharmaceutical / Biotech Company, its four campuses and global operations.
+The Jackson Laboratory recognizes that expertise and capabilities in Information Technology and Data Science and their associated infrastructure are among the most important factors for success in world-class biomedical research, as well as the development of biomedical research resources and services.
+The Chief Information Officer (CIO) is accountable for defining and delivering IT strategy and capabilities across The Jackson Laboratory, its four campuses and global operations.
 In collaboration with the Laboratory’s leaders and stakeholders, the CIO leads technology transformation across the institution and ensures efficient deployment of stable, reliable and secure infrastructure and systems serving research, business, clinical, education and administrative functions.

 Reporting to the Executive Vice President & Chief Operating Officer, the CIO provides oversight and direction to IT and Laboratory leaders on strategy, standards, and opportunities for shared services and economies of scale.
 The CIO is a key contributor to the Laboratory’s strategy and planning process and is responsible for IT operations, research IT and technology and digital innovation.
 The CIO leads a team of over 100 IT professionals to deliver best in class IT services across the enterprise with an annual operating budget of approximately $25 million.

-Compensation: The Chief Information Officer at Leading Pharmaceutical / Biotech Company will receive a competitive compensation package comprised of a base salary and annual incentive/bonus compensation, as well as a comprehensive suite of employee benefits.
+Compensation: The Chief Information Officer at The Jackson Laboratory will receive a competitive compensation package comprised of a base salary and annual incentive/bonus compensation, as well as a comprehensive suite of employee benefits.
 Relocation assistance is available as required.

 Develop and maintain an enterprise-wide IT vision, strategy and roadmap that facilitates and drives JAX’s strategic priorities for the Laboratory’s research, resource and service development, and education.
 Lead the IT team and its partners in effective implementation based on that strategy, roadmap and solution designs that are end-user focused.